 As you conduct the evaluations, we recommend you consider the following:

-What is the most common task, required skill and configuration of equipment that your operator performs with your crane(s)?
+- What are the most common tasks, required skills, and configuration of equipment that your operator performs with your crane(s)?

 Successively, you might ask, how often must our company perform these evaluations: